open-mmlab/mmrazor/docs/en/test.md

 ## Distillation

-To test distillation method, you can use following command
+To test distillation method, you can use the following command

 ```bash
 python tools/${task}/test_${task}.py ${CONFIG_FILE} ${CHECKPOINT_PATH} [optional arguments]